MichaelMBradley/Project-Euler/README.md

 023. Non-abundant sums
 024. Lexicographic permutations
 025. 1000-digit Fibonacci number
+026. Reciprocal Cycles
+027. Quadratic Primes
 028. Number spiral diagonals
 029. Distinct powers
+030. Digit fifth powers

-067. Maximum path sum II
+.067.
+Maximum path sum II

-##### Note
+##### Note on primes
-Use problem 10 if you want a not as bad way of computing prime numbers.
-Other problems have a method that compute the first n primes, but they're pretty slow.
+Some of my early solutions have prime generating functions that are quite inefficient.
+In problems 10, 27 (among others) a more efficient algorithm is used, but I won't be replacing the algorithms in the early problems as they generate so few primes the efficiency loss is negligible.